pedscoffee/PhysicianPromptEngineering/_posts/2025-11-01-Introducing-our-Prompt-Generator-Make-Your-Own-LLM-AI-Editor-Prompt.md

 1. **Select your preferences** from the menus
 2. **Preview the generated prompt** with your specifications incorporated
-3. **Make it your own** by adding few shot examples from your speciality and your most common dot phrases as boilerplate text
+3. **Make it your own** by adding few shot examples from your specialty and your most common dot phrases as boilerplate text
 4. **Test and refine** by making small changes until you're consistently happy with the results

 ### Key Features